 Mystery snails, just like other snails fight by pushing others with their shell.

-Although they’re very peaceful and harmless, but sometimes they might get aggressive due to mate or food and will start pushing each other.
+Although they’re very peaceful and harmless, sometimes they might get aggressive due to mate or food and will start pushing each other.